-- Breeding pigs farrowed on or after January 1 of this year are eligible in breeding entries.
+Breeding pigs farrowed on or after January 1 of this year are eligible in breeding entries.
 Market Swine, either fat gilt or barrow, must be farrowed on or after January 1.

-All pigs exhibited at fair must be identified (form 4H F107) and ear notched by June 15.
+All pigs exhibited at fair must be identified (form 4H F107) and ear TAGS by June 14.
+(Clay County no longer requires ear notches).
+EID tags required for State Fair.
+Ear tags are available at the Extension office.

 A club member is limited to exhibiting two breeding gilts and three individual market hogs.
 No individual hog may be shown in both breeding and market classes.
 Market Hogs should weigh at least 220 pounds with no upper weight limit.
-Pigs can only be shown in the class they register for on entry day. - An exhibitor has the option to advance a hog to the next higher weight class to eliminate showing two in the same weight class.
+Pigs can only be shown in the class they register for on entry day.

+An exhibitor has the option to advance a hog to the next higher weight class to eliminate showing two in the same weight class.
 This would need to be determined at weigh-in.
 Market gilts and barrows will be shown in separate classes.
 A medal will be awarded to the Champion gilt and Champion barrow and they will be eligible for grand champion market swine.
-An award will be given at Achievement Program to the owner of the Grand Champion Market Swine. - Grooming Rules Pigs must be shown without hairdressing compounds.
-This includes oil, powder or any other coat dressing compounds considered objectable by the packer.
-Only unadulterated water is permitted.
-Pigs found in violation will be disqualified from the show.
+An award will be given at Achievement Program to the owner of the Grand Champion Market Swine.